projf/display_controller/README.md

     31 001011111   6,   4, B1
     32 111100000   3,   0, A0

-You can also see full output from the [Python model](model/tmds-test-python.txt) and [Verilog implementation](model/tmds-test-verilog.txt) for comparison.
+You can also see the full output from the [Python model](model/tmds-test-python.txt) and [Verilog implementation](model/tmds-test-verilog.txt) for comparison.

 ## Resource Utilization